 Show Your Team You Love Them and Watch Performance Soar

-Given the title of this article and the context of the workplace, you may be asking the same question as Tina Turner’s famous song, “What’s love got to do with it?”.
+You may be asking the same question as Tina Turner’s famous song, “What’s love got to do with it?”.
 You might even be inclined to hit delete!
-Research would advise you not to.

 Research #1 – Research conducted by Marcial Losada shows just how important it is to demonstrate your affection for your team.
 His research, reported in Shawn Anchors book, The Happiness Advantage, indicates “it takes about three positive comments, experiences, or expressions to fend off the languishing effects of one negative”.